How To Use Magick Powders

 However you decide to use a powder, you will want to pay attention to the direction in which you apply it.
 You want it to move in the direction of your goal.

-If you are using a “drawing” powder (designed to draw something to you), like King Solomon Wisdom or Blessing Powder, then you want to apply it to your body, your possessions, etc.
+Use a “drawing” powder to draw something to you), like King Solomon Wisdom or Blessing Powder.
+Additionally, you want to apply it to your body, in your shoes and on your possessions, etc.

 To draw into your home, I recommend you stand outside the front door and blow the powder across the threshold, to represent the wisdom or blessings “coming in” to the home.

 And to be clear, DO NOT blow it out the front door, to symbolize that energy leaving!
 You’ll still be walking through that mess!

 Preferably, you would dust the person that you want to just leave you the hell alone.
 That means putting a little on your hand and touching them… not for the feint of heart.